 - Large pan or sink full of cold water

-- Test Your Candy Thermometer: Fill a saucepan partially with water and clip on a candy thermometer.
+Fill a saucepan partially with water and clip on a candy thermometer.
 Bring the water to a boil, and note the temperature of the boiling water.
 You will use this measurement later.
 Empty the pan.

-- Boil carefully over high heat without stirring, until the temperature of the boiling syrup is 24 degrees above the boiling point of the water, as noted earlier.
+Boil carefully over high heat without stirring, until the temperature of the boiling syrup is 24 degrees above the boiling point of the water, as noted earlier.

-- Watch carefully as the temperature climbs higher.
+Watch carefully as the temperature climbs higher.
 It can get too hot very quickly near the end.
 If your pan boils over, you'll have a real mess!
 If it cooks too long it can scorch or even catch fire.
 Watch it carefully.
-(This is not a place for children nearby, as the boiling syrup is VERY hot and can stick and burn).
+(This is not a place for children nearby, as the boiling syrup is very hot and can stick and burn).

-- Remove from heat, and immediately place into a large pan or sink of very cold water to cool.
+Remove from heat, and immediately place into a large pan or sink of very cold water to cool.
 Do not move, stir, or disturb the syrup during cooling.
-You can gently add some ice cubes to the water bath (NOT the syrup) if necessary.
+You can gently add some ice cubes to the water bath (not the syrup) if necessary.

-- Cool to near room temperature.
+Cool to near room temperature.
 (Hold the back of your hand close to the surface.
 It's cool enough when you don't feel any heat radiating off the surface anymore.)

-- Remove from water bath and stir slowly with a wooden spoon until it loses its gloss and starts to get opaque.
+Remove from the water bath and stir slowly with a wooden spoon until it loses its gloss and starts to get opaque.
 You will notice a change in the color of the liquid.
 This will take a strong hand and some time.
 It will get to the consistency of peanut butter when finished.
 Spoon into containers and keep refrigerated.